 Cover everything with cold water, and bring just to a boil, then turn the heat to low and leave to simmer gently for at least two hours.
 (I usually simmer for 3-4), occasionally skimming any foam that appears on the surface.

-Allow to cool a little, and then strain through a sieve.
+Allow the stock to cool a little, and then it strain through a sieve.
 If you press on the solids while straining, your stock with have even more flavor, but won’t be as clear.
 (I usually press) Discard any solids.

 Allow your stock to cool completely, and you should be able to skim off any fat from the top before putting into 2 cup freezer containers and freezing.

 Now you have all of this lovely chicken stock in the freezer just waiting for your next soup, sauce, gravy, or whatever you like.

 You can do the exact same with turkey, too, so remember this next time there is a turkey feast. (only one turkey carcass is all you need if using these guidelines)

 How deliciously simple, right?